-Voluntary Resolution
+Informal Resolution

 As an alternative to the Investigation process, some matters are appropriate for resolution through voluntary agreement.
-Any party or the Decision-Maker may suggest entering into the voluntary resolution process.
-The timeline for consideration of a Voluntary Resolution generally takes between 5 and 10 days, although this may be extended for good reason; the Decision-Maker may set reasonable deadlines (for example, 24 hours) by which the parties need to have accepted or rejected proposed resolutions.
+Any party or the Decision-Maker may suggest entering into the informal resolution process.
+The timeline for consideration of an Informal Resolution generally takes between 5 and 10 days, although this may be extended for good reason; the Decision-Maker may set reasonable deadlines (for example, 24 hours) by which the parties need to have accepted or rejected proposed resolutions.

-A Party may decline to engage in discussions regarding a Voluntary Resolution; and a Party may cease discussions regarding a Voluntary Resolution at any time; the Decision-Maker will return to the investigation and outcome process upon notice from a party that they will not or no longer wish to consider any Voluntary Resolution.
+A Party may decline to engage in discussions regarding an Informal Resolution; and a Party may cease discussions regarding an Informal Resolution at any time; the Decision-Maker will return to the investigation and outcome process upon notice from a party that they will not or no longer wish to consider any Informal Resolution.

-If both Parties and the Decision-Maker agree to a Voluntary Resolution, such resolution may need to be reviewed by more senior officials at the university.
-Once all approvals are in place, the Parties will receive a final Notice of Voluntary Resolution documenting the Voluntary Resolution.
+If both Parties and the Decision-Maker agree to an Informal Resolution, such resolution may need to be reviewed by more senior officials at the university.
+Once all approvals are in place, the Parties will receive a final Notice of Informal Resolution documenting the Informal Resolution.
 The administrative remedies and disciplinary sanctions will have the same force and effect as though they were imposed following a completed Investigation and (as applicable) hearing or final decision.
-Voluntary Resolutions are final and cannot be reviewed, appealed, or reconsidered in any other process or hearing.
+Infromal Resolutions are final and cannot be reviewed, appealed, or reconsidered in any other process or hearing.